nickrusso42518/vtlcli-docker/README.md

 ntp server 192.0.2.2 key 2
 ```

-### Using Your Own Files
+## Using Your Own Files

-Put your template file (VTL) and variable file (YAML) in your current working directory inside the `vtlmount` folder you created.
-When you enter the docker container you can reference them using the syntax `./vtl -y vtlmount/MYVARS.yml MYTEMPLATE.vtl`.
+Put your template file (`.vtl`) and variable file (`.yml`) in your current
+working directory inside the `vtlmount` folder you created.
+When you enter
+the docker container you can reference them using the following syntax:
+`./vtl -y vtlmount/my_vars.yml my_template.vtl`